 Yes, MAF uses feedback from the schools to make improvements throughout the programs and when implementing future programs.
 Pīkoi Ke Kaula Kualena in particular was a natural extension of and incorporated feedback from the previous Mālama I Ka ‘Āina program.
 The E Ola Pono Me Ka ‘Āina a Me Ke Kai program also used teacher feedback to make changes to the curriculum.

-For the current Makawalu program, MAF met with the charter schools to determine their interest and commitment to be involved in the program and gather information to conduct a needs assessment, prior to submitting a grant proposal.
-Makawalu has also strived to work with principals and teachers to get feedback on the program to fine tune the curriculum and delivery to be most effective for the students.
+MAF met with the charter schools to determine their interest and commitment to be involved in the program and gather information to conduct a needs assessment, prior to submitting a grant proposal.
+MAF has also strived to work with principals and teachers to get feedback on the program to fine tune the curriculum and delivery to be most effective for the students.

 What makes MAF STEM curriculum unique?